anfalt/MonadsInScala/02_Exercises.md

 #### Option
-Navigate to KP_MonadsInScala_Exc\src\Scala_Basics\Option.sc and write a Method that tries to parse a String to an Int value.
+Navigate to KP_MonadsInScala_Exc\src\Scala_Basics\1_Option.sc and write a Method that tries to parse a String to an Int value.
 Return a Option[Int].
 If the parsing was successful, return a the type Some, if the string was no valid int return None.
 Use the your _toInt_  method in flatMap and calculate the sum by using _sum_.